-In 2008, Kesha was elected to represent Burlington’s Old North End, Hill Section, and University District.
-At the time, she was the youngest state legislator in the country.
-During her time in the Vermont House of Representatives, she served on the Ways & Means Committee, as Vice Chair of the Natural Resources & Energy, and Clerk of the Housing & Military Affairs Committee.
+When Kesha was elected to the Vermont House of Representatives in 2008, she became the first person of color in history to represent Burlington.
+During her time in the legislature, Kesha served on several committees, including Ways & Means; General, Housing & Military Affairs; and as Vice Chair of Natural Resources & Energy.
 Kesha has passionately championed affordable homeownership, green job creation, paid family leave, expansion of early and higher education opportunities, criminal justice reform, and civil rights.
-She has spearheaded the tax relief to first-time homebuyers, protecting victims of domestic and sexual violence, and ensuring Vermonters do not have to choose between a paycheck and taking care of a sick child.
+She spearheaded tax relief to first-time homebuyers, worked to protect victims of domestic and sexual violence, and sought to ensure that Vermonters are not forced to choose between a paycheck and taking care of a sick child.

 Through all of these initiatives, Kesha has focused her energy on building an economy that moves Vermont forward.